kendallmiller/kendallmiller.github.io/_drafts/2024-06-08-it-can-happen-again.md

 For most companies, incidents land around 4 or 5.
 Having a full scale you've discussed up front gives your team perspective: An emergency feels like an emergency - so putting the consequence in context can help focus on what needs to be done without overreacting.

-# Learn, Improve, and Move On

 Conversely, while you can get away with minimal impact from one incident, a series of incidents could be unrecoverable.
 The withdrawal from your credibility account with your customers is likely the most expensive aspect of the outage.

+# Learn, Improve, and Move On

 As soon as the dust settles, it's essential to do an incident review - focused on learning as much as you can about how the whole organization handled it.
 You may need to adjust some assumptions around risk, but remember your systems were good enough to get you to where you are - and change has its own cost and risk.
-There will be many potential improvements you can make, but in the end, those improvements need to compete with everything else the company could take on.
+There will be many potential improvements you could make, but in the end, those improvements need to compete with everything else the company could take on.

+## Practice Leadership Courage

+As a leader, use your incident to reinforce the culture you want to create in your organization.
+Actions speak louder than words: If you overreact to the problem, you teach your employees to play it safe.
+Alternatively, it could be that your business has grown to the point where you should formalize new processes and acknowledge you're not the scrappy startup you once were.

-The smaller you are, the more likely the answer is: "This is a reasonable risk, and we should continue to run it.
+The smaller you are, the more likely the answer is: "This is a reasonable risk, and we should continue to run it."